YsNaive/ImTK/ImTK/docs/UI/RenderEngine_StyleProcessing.md

 ### 4.4 Global Theme Baseline

 `ImTKTheme.GlobalTheme.ApplyToImGui()` sets the global ImGui style baseline once per frame when `isGlobalThemeDirty` is true.
 This baseline applies to all elements that do **not** have a local `m_theme` set.
 Elements with a local theme push overrides on top of this baseline via the `requiredStyle` mechanism.

+### 4.5 Layout-Aware Padding Translation

+In the final step of the Style Pipeline, the system automatically intercepts Padding properties.
+If any Padding (Left/Top/Right/Bottom) is modified via styles or layout constraints, the pipeline uses the precisely calculated `resolvedLayoutState.padding` to synthesize `Vector2` values.
+These are directly injected back into `ImGuiStyleVar.WindowPadding` and `FramePadding` on the `resolvedStyle`, ensuring that the bottom-level ImGui rendering borders perfectly align with the Layout Engine's bounding boxes, all while seamlessly falling back to the theme's default padding if unmodified.